 There’s something special about Canggu that we can’t really put into words but that keeps us coming back.
-We’re happy to say that it’s now our permanent base in Asia.
+We had initially booked the 8 first nights of our Balinese adventure in Canggu and ended up using it as our home base for all our adventures.
 We’re not sure if it’s the laid back atmosphere, the proximity to the beach or the unlimited food options but we just can’t seem to stay away from Canggu!
 There aren’t really any tourist attractions in Canggu, which makes it a great place to sit back, relax and enjoy life!
 Our top things to do in Canggu :

 - Indulge in some great food : Canggu is honestly a foodie’s paradise.
-We compiled a full guide to Canggu’s food that you can read right here.
+We compiled a list of Canggu’s best eats that will be up shortly!
+Stay tuned 🙂

 - Chill by the pool : When looking for accommodation in Canggu, we recommend booking a guesthouse with a pool.
 There are tons of budget friendly options available and it will definitely help you make the most out of your time in Canggu!
 The best value we found was at Cempaka Mas Guesthouse, a bit of a ride outside of the main hub, which allows you to admire the rice fields on your way there!